larrytamnjong/blog/docs/ushahidiaccessibility.md

 ## Step 5: Become a keyboard addict

-In this step I will Navigate the Ushahidi platform using only my keyboard.
-This hands-on approach ensures that users can navigate through the platform with or without a mouse.
+In this step I will navigate the Ushahidi platform using only my keyboard.
+This hands-on approach is aimed to ensure that users can navigate through the platform with or without a mouse.
+This particular test is very important because people with motor impairments would often use the keyboard than mouse.

 ## Step 6: Go in for a screen reader adventure